vyos/vyos-documentation/docs/services/dhcp.rst

 Configuration
 -------------

-.. cfgcmd:: set service dhcpv6-relay listen-interface eth1
+.. cfgcmd:: set service dhcpv6-relay listen-interface <interface>

-   Set eth1 to be the listening interface for the DHCPv6 relay:
+   Set eth1 to be the listening interface for the DHCPv6 relay.

+   Multiple interfaces may be specified.

-.. cfgcmd:: set service dhcpv6-relay upstream-interface eth2 address 2001:db8::4
+.. cfgcmd:: set service dhcpv6-relay upstream-interface <interface> address <server>

-   Set eth2 to be the upstream interface and specify the IPv6 address of the DHCPv6 server:
+   Specifies an upstream network `<interface>` from which replies from `<server>` and other relay agents will be accepted.

 Example
 ^^^^^^^